Can I Buy a Medicare Supplement Plan at Any Time?

 You may purchase a Medigap policy only to realize it doesn’t provide the coverage or benefits you need.

-If you want to switch to a different supplement plan, you should do so within your six-month open enrollment period.
+If you want to switch to a different supplement plan, it may be easiest do so within your six-month open enrollment period.

 If you join a Medigap plan during this six-month window and decide you don’t like the policy, you can switch to a different supplement plan and retain your guaranteed issue rights.